Student Employee Scam, 'Spear Phishing' Emails Target Online Banking

 Do not give any information about yourself, your computer or our computing environment to these individuals.
 Never reveal your username or password to anyone.
 And, should you believe that you have fallen victim to such a scam, you would be advised to take the following actions:

-- If you believe you might have revealed sensitive information about your organization, Contact the OIT Technology Support Center and ask they will immediately notify the OIT Security Office.
+- If you believe you might have revealed sensitive information about your organization, Contact the OIT Technology Assistance Group and ask they will immediately notify the OIT Security Office.
 The OIT Security Office can take measures and be alert for any suspicious or unusual activity.

 - If you believe your financial accounts may be compromised, contact your financial institution immediately and close any accounts that may have been compromised.
 Watch for any unexplainable charges to your account.